PaddlePaddle/docs/docs/design/phi/design_en.md

 Described as follows:

 - A large amount of redundant information in the previous registration method is removed, and the scale kernel registration of 8 data types can be completed with one line of code, and the information of each input and output is recorded by default according to the kernel information.
-- For a kernel with dynamic attr input such as `ScaleTensor`, you can configure the Backend, Layout and Dtype information of specific parameters in the function body; if there is no such requirement, the function body can be empty.
+- For a kernel with dynamic attribute input such as `ScaleTensor`, you can configure the `Backend`, `Layout` and `Dtype` information of specific parameters in the function body; if there is no such requirement, the function body can be empty.

 In addition, in the `PT_REGISTER_KERNEL` macro, the function form of the Kernel function is normalized through template deduction.